wp-plugins/prizm-cloud-document-viewer/readme.txt

 You can view our [demo](http://prizmcloud.accusoft.com/demo.html), our [how-to's](http://prizmcloud.accusoft.com/documentation.html), and our [community](http://prizmcloud.accusoft.com/community/).
 We also have a [github repository](https://github.com/Accusoft/PrizmCloud-Wordpress) with a wiki.

+You will need to [sign up for a Prizm Cloud account](http://prizmcloud.accusoft.com/register.html), but don't worry, there is a free account.

 == Installation ==

+If you need help installing, please read the WordPress [Managing Plugins](http://codex.wordpress.org/Managing_Plugins) page.

 **Manual Installation**